 Courts

-With so many games on offer, it may come as little surprise to see that there are 35 courts in total within Melbourne Park, often attracting crowds of over 800,000 over the course of the 2 weeks.
+With so many games on offer, it may come as little surprise to see that there are 35 courts in total within Melbourne Park, often attracting crowds of over 800,000 over the course of the two weeks.
 In fact, the Australian Open is the highest attended major of the year, although it’s often very closely run with the US Open in terms of visitor numbers.

 The majority of the courts are smaller offerings, but there are three that are classed as the main courts within the complex.
 These are the Rod Laver Arena, John Cain Arena and the Margaret Court Arena.
 The biggest of the three is that of the Rod Laver, which holds 14,820.
 The second, and newest of the three, is the John Cain Arena with 10,500 capacity and the third is the Margaret Court, with 7,500.
 All three courts have retractable roofs, which can be used in the unlikely event that it rains, or if the temperatures get too hot.